 South African income tax advice

-- South African Revenue Service (SARS) website.
+- South African Revenue Service (SARS)

-- List of tax deductions in South Africa.
+- Tax deductions in South Africa

 - UK government guide on South African income tax for expats.

 It’s important to be aware of potential scams asking for your personal information; SARS will never request your banking details in any form of communication, such as post, email or SMS.
 Only for the purpose of telephone calls and authentication purposes, SARS will ask for your personal details.
-Importantly, SARS never hyperlink to other websites online, even those of banks, so be aware if you are asked to leave SARS website if filing online.
+Importantly, SARS never link to other websites online, even those of banks, so be aware if you are asked to leave SARS website if filing online.